 66. Initial designs were conducted by the DWSSDP's DMS based on the on-going packages and DWASA experience in implementing similar projects.
-Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible (salient design features are presented in Table 3).
+Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible (salient design features are presented in Table 4).
 As a result, some measures and design criteria have already been included in the package.
 This means that the impacts and their significance have already been reduced.

-67. The package will be implemented through a design-built contract, i.e. the civil works contractors will also prepare the detail designs.
-Thus the contractor will conduct detailed survey of the subproject area, update the initial designs with additional information obtained from survey; and submit the detailed design package and expected work methodologies for each DMA.
+67. The package will be implemented through a design-built contract, i.e. the civil works contractors will also review the detail designs.

-Activity Design Consideration Contractor's The contractors shall: responsibility - Be familiar with the present traffic congestion of Dhaka city, rules and regulation of Dhaka City Corporation (DCC) for preparaton of road cutting plans before execution of works; - Arrange for temporary water supply to every household as and when their water supply is disconnected or disrupted; - Protect all underground and overground utility services viz. telephone, electricity, gas, sewer, drainage, etc. from damage during execution of the contract.
-Pipe replacement - In all cases, AC pipes shall be replaced.
-Existing AC pipes, where intact, shall rehabilitation, 20 and be left in-situ and not disturbed.
-Where the AC pipe is damaged and where network extension 21 there is a risk of asbestos particles becoming airborne, the contractor shall follow all necessary procedures, guidelines and laws as laid out locally or by this EMP to contain and remove hazardous material. - The network expansion into different residential / industrial areas will be through trenchless or conventional trenching methods whereby the pipelines will be laid with a minimum cover depth of 1.0 metres.
-Working hours and - All work in major roads and on minor roads that are heavily used by traffic will times only be permitted at night between 7:00 pm and 7:00 am. - All the minor roads and alley with less traffic may be considered for both day and night working provided alternative passageway can be maintained.
-Road cutting 22 - Unnecessary road cutting should be avoided. - The contractor has to take all necessary safeguards to avoid accidents at site, prevent loss/damage to all existing utilities like pipelines, telephone/gas/electric cables, poles etc and any government or private property during the contract period.
+Activity Design Consideration

+Contractor's The contractors shall:

+responsibility - Be familiar with the present traffic congestion of Dhaka city, rules and regulation

+Activity Design Consideration of Dhaka City Corporation (DCC) for preparaton of road cutting plans before execution of works;- Arrange for temporary water supply to every household as and when their water supply is disconnected or disrupted; - Protect all underground and overground utility services viz. telephone, electricity, gas, sewer, drainage, etc. from damage during execution of the Pipe replacement rehabilitation, 18 and network extension 19 contract.
+In all cases, AC pipes shall be replaced.
+Existing AC pipes, where intact, shall be left in-situ and not disturbed.
+Where the AC pipe is damaged and where there is a risk of asbestos particles becoming airborne, the contractor shall follow all necessary procedures, guidelines and laws as laid out locally or by this EMP to contain and remove hazardous material.
+The network expansion into different residential / industrial areas will be through trenchless or conventional trenching methods whereby the pipelines will be laid with a minimum cover depth of 1.0 metres.
+Working hours and times All work in major roads and on minor roads that are heavily used by traffic will only be permitted at night between 7:00 pm and 7:00 am.
+All the minor roads and alley with less traffic may be considered for both day and night working provided alternative passageway can be maintained.
+Road cutting 20 Unnecessary road cutting should be avoided.
+The contractor has to take all necessary safeguards to avoid accidents at site, prevent loss/damage to all existing utilities like pipelines, telephone/gas/electric cables, poles etc and any government or private property during the contract period.
+The contractor will apply for the road cutting permission to the road owning agency and shall give full effort and the cost of road restoration and collect the road cutting permission for required days.
+Therefore the road cutting plans must be prepared by the contractor.
+No temporary or permanent works must proceed before the design and drawings are approved by the Project Manager and road cutting permission will be obtained from DCC by PMU.
+The contractor shall prepare a traffic management scheme (road closure program or diversions) and incorporate detail of traffic diversions and pedestrian routes, all traffic signs (for the regulation and for information) and road markings shall be ensured prior to start of road cutting.
+Road excavation All excavations shall be done to the minimum dimension as required for safety and working facility The excavation must be carried out in the most expeditious and efficient manner.
+The excavation shall be executed in such manner, that the contractor does not damage or interfere with existing services or structures.
+If damage or interference is so caused the contractor shall make arrangements with the supply and/or building owner to execute the repairs at the contractor's own cost.
+All trench and pit excavations and other work shall be carried out during night